tzodge/PCR-CMU/RPMNet_Code/README.md

-# CMU 3DV Source Code for RPMNet Experiments
+# PCR-CMU Source Code for RPMNet Experiments

 ## Contents
 pretrained: Pretrained models for all the RPMNet experiments mentioned in the paper.